 DTEI Graduate Scholars

-Applications for the 2024 DTEI Summer Graduate Scholars Program are now open.
-You can find the application link below.
+Applications for the 2025 DTEI Summer Graduate Scholars Program are open from February 26th through April 4th.

 There are two program tracks: